 Once the switches are in place we can move to the flexible track.
 Before rushing in go back to the plan and ask yourself some questions.
 Do I need blocks for signalling?
 In my case in this section the slide switches and Tortoise switch machines will control signals and the mainline signals will be controlled by infra-red sensors.
-(The new NMRA LCC standard will support both methods).
+(The new NMRA LCC standard will support both methods).Many modellers like block wiring but it does add to the wiring complexity:- I am still learning which is best.

 Let’s begin laying the flexible track between the switches we have laid.
 A good rule is to have every section of track wired with a pair of feeder wires.
 Some folks use feeder wires attached to the rail joiners.
 I have not found this a great method as you still depend on the rail joiner to conduct electricity along the rails.
 Some folks drill a hole besides the rail and insert a wire and solder to the rail.
 This leaves a visible connection which is hard to hide.
 My preference is to solder feeders to the bottom of each rail.
 Provided you test the connection after soldering, I have found this method works very well.
 My experience is over 20 years and several layouts: both permanent and portable.
 In my opinion, this is the best method to wire the track.
+(Figure 4)

 So here are some rules I have learned.
 Remove one tie.
 Make sure the feeder wires you connect to the track are long enough to reach the bus wires below.
 Tin both the wire ends and the rail after using flux to help the solder flow.
 If the wires and rail are tinned well you only need to apply a little heat to melt the solder.
 Then solder the feeders aligned as below.
 This ensures you can slip a “skinny” tie under the solder point and, from above, the connections are invisible.
 Keep to your rules for wiring.
 In my case the darker feeder goes to the back.